rahulgopinath/rahulgopinath.github.io/_posts/2023-11-03-matching-regular-expressions.markdown

 into on successful parse (i.e `nxtstate`).
 We connect the nxtstate to the end of rex2 by passing it as an argument.
 The node rex2 is then connected to rex1 by passing the resultant state as the next state to rex1.
 The functions are expanded to make it easy to understand.
-The node may aswell have had rex1(rex2(nxtstate)) as the return value.
+The node may as well have had `rex1(rex2(nxtstate))` as the return value.

 <!--
 ############